-In Ealing we work with an independent school governor charity, that provides free services for volunteers, schools and employers.
+SGOSS - In Ealing, we work with SGOSS, an independent school governor charity, that provides free services for volunteers, schools and employers.

-If you are interested in becoming a co-opted governor or an associate member, visit the SGOSS website, complete the application form and state your interest in becoming a governor in an Ealing school.
+To become a co-opted governor or an associate member, complete the application form and state your interest in becoming a governor in an Ealing school.